One of the best ways to lose your reader is to confuse them. They are left wondering, What the heck was that all about? What just happened?

 And poof! the reader is no longer paying attention to the story.
 They’re paying attention to how confused they are.

 If you confuse the reader, you lose the reader.
-A great way to confuse readers is when we start “head-hopping,” or changing the perspective from which the story is told—without leaving any clues as to why we do this.
+A great way to confuse readers is when we start “head-hopping,” or changing the perspective from which the story is told—in the wrong place and/or without leaving any clues as to why we do this.
 I call this the “muddy POV” (point of view).

-If you confuse the reader, you lose the reader. #writing Share on X
+If you confuse the reader, you lose the reader. #writing Share on XWhat is POV?

 Every piece of writing has a POV: fiction, nonfiction, poetry, you name it.
 The story has to come from somewhere, even if it seems to come from the Universe; every story has a narrator, even if this is a disembodied voice, like the Wizard of Oz when Dorothy first meets him.
 Different POVs include: